swift502/EquimercConverter/README.md

 # EquirectangularMercatorConverter

-Converts images from equirectangular to mercator projection using Python.
+Converts images from equirectangular to mercator projection.

+Expands the original image to new aspect ratio and fills in missing pixels using nearest sampling.

 ### Usage